Segal operations in the algebraic $K$-theory of topological spaces: The symmetric bimonoidal category of retractive spaces over a connected simplicial abelian group

-Consider now associativity.
 The point is that the associativity for $\sma$ rests on associativity for $\times$, $\cup$, and associativity of the multiplication $\mu$ on $X$.
 By passage to colimits we obtain associativity for $\sma$.
 For the usual smash product, associativity for cartesian products passes to associativity for smash products; our argument is similarly structured.
 The first step is to obtain an expression for $(Y_1 \sma Y_2)\sma Y_3$ that involves only cartesian products and colimits.
-Consider the following diagram

-This diagram fulfills the hypotheses of lemma \ref{iteratedcolimlemma}, so we may calculate the colimit iteratively in two ways.
+Diagram \eqref{assoc1} fulfills the hypotheses of lemma \ref{iteratedcolimlemma}, so we may calculate the colimit iteratively in two ways.
 Taking the colimit along the columns produces the diagram

 whose colimit is by definition $(Y_1 \sma Y_2)\sma Y_3$.
 On the other hand, computing the colimit along the rows produces this diagram, a copy of the top row in diagram \eqref{assoc1}.

 Therefore, the colimit, or pushout, of this diagram is another representation of $(Y_1\sma Y_2) \sma Y_3$, and we record the completed diagram